Bill Pavelec – Zip lining in Costa Rica

 – American Fitness Senior Association

-My philosophy on the pursuit of fitness and ageing well: Do it consistently, in moderation, with the desire to keep learning how your body works throughout your lifetime, have reasonable goals that you can maintain for the duration of your life, be mindful of how much your vanity or ego motivates your efforts, have a life mission that benefits others, enjoy paying forward the benefits of your fitness and health by helping other in their time of need because there will come times, through out your life, when your health will fail you and you will be dependent on others to be in good health for assistance. ” It’s better to be a live rabbit than a dead tiger”.
+My philosophy on the pursuit of fitness and ageing well: Exercise consistently, in moderation, with the desire to keep learning how your body works throughout your lifetime.
+Have reasonable goals that you can maintain for the duration of your life.
+Be mindful of how much your vanity or ego motivates your efforts.
+Have a life mission that benefits others.
+Look forward to moments when you can paying forward the benefits of your fitness and health by helping other in their time of need because there will come times, through out your life, when your health will fail you and you will be dependent on others to be in good health for assistance. ” It’s better to be a live rabbit than a dead tiger”.

-My recipe for fitness consistency and greatly increasing your odds of success:
+My recipe for fitness consistency and greatly increasing your odds of achieving and maintaining optimal fitness and wellness:

 - Pick exercises, classes, a club or exercise environment and physical activities you enjoy.